bbor/hier-db/README.md

 ## Structure

-The mix-db holds multiple data records, each of which is a JavaScript object that must contain at minimum a `name` string.
+The hier-db holds multiple data records, each of which is a JavaScript object that must contain at minimum a `name` string.
 Each data object can also contain any other keys and values you want.

 ### UIDs

 For speedy lookups, each record you add to the database is indexed by a unique ID.
 You can create these UIDs yourself in advance and store them in your data objects, in the `uid` property.
-If you add a record that doesn't already have a UID, `mix-db` will create one for you and save it on that record.
+If you add a record that doesn't already have a UID, `hier-db` will create one for you and save it on that record.

 You can access records by their indexed UIDs using `.index[uid]`.